 Latest minimally invasive approach which has shown great results to improve gastric emptying is Gastric Per Oral Endoscopic myotomy (G-POEM) aka Per Oral Endoscopic Pyloromyotomy (POP) procedure.

-This procedure is incisionless and is all done endoscopic.
+This procedure is incisionless and is all done endoscopically.

-With G-POEM aka POP Procedure your doctor cuts the pylorus muscle of stomach to improve emptying food into small bowel.
+With the G-POEM, aka POP Procedure, your doctor cuts the pylorus muscle of the stomach to improve emptying food into the small bowel.